 This tournament is obviously competitive, but the main point is for everyone to have fun!
 Each coach will have the opportunity to vote on which opponent deserves the Outstanding Sportsmanship award.
 After your last game you will select your three favourite opponents from your games.
 Rank matters here; most favourite will earn more sportsmanship points than third most favourite (3 for 1st, 2 for 2nd, 1 for 3rd).
 These points will NOT be added to the players’ overall scores, but they will be used to determine tiebreakers for the Sportsmanship prize.

-You may use models from any game company to represent the players on your team, and you will be eligible to win the prize for Best Painted Team.
+You may use models from any manufacturing company to represent the players on your team, and you will be eligible to win the prize for Best Painted Team.
 Coaches will vote on their three favourite teams from the event.
 We recommend using the following criteria: